All State Offices will be closed December 24 - December 26 in observance of the holidays.

 • Any vehicle transporting hazardous material and is required to be placarded in accordance with 49 CFR Part 172, Subpart F

-What do I Need to Obtain a CDL?
+What do I need to obtain a CDL?

-• Current DOT medical card - find a FMCSA Certified Medical Examiner in your area
+• Current DOT medical card - find a FMCSA Certified Medical Examiner in your area.

 • Successful commercial drive skills test showing completed in Commercial Skills Test Information Management System (CSTIMS) (Testing company updates the system)